• Best Lawyers

 By taking legal action, our firm can give your family a voice against the hospital or doctor responsible for your injuries, and we can help ensure you receive justice and compensation for your damages.
 Taking legal action for birth injury cases is about more than just seeking medical compensation, it’s about righting a wrong and preventing future harm.
 At Decof, Barry, Mega & Quinn, P.C., our team understands what you’re going through, and we want to help.

-Contact Decof, Barry, Mega & Quinn, P.C.to discuss your placental abruption case with one of our Rhode Island birth injury attorneys.
+Contact Decof, Barry, Mega & Quinn, P.C.to discuss your placental abruption case with one of our Rhode Island placental abruption attorneys.